symfony/symfony-docs/contributing/documentation/overview.rst

 One of the essential principles of the Symfony project is that **documentation is as important as code**.
-That's why a great amount of resources are dedicated to documenting new features and to keeping the rest of the documentation up-to- date.
+That's why a great amount of resources are dedicated to documenting new features and to keeping the rest of the documentation up-to-date.

 More than 1,000 developers all around the world have contributed to Symfony's documentation and we are glad that you are considering joining this big family.